Posts

 Image

 Pianist Simon Mulligan joins me for the latest episode of Harmonious World .
 A transatlantic performer, Simon is British but lives in the United States.
 It was a delight to be introduced to him by friend of the podcast William Susman , and I interviewed Simon just around the corner from the 606 Club in London's Chelsea Harbour.
-Thanks to Simon for allowing me to share some of his tracks alongside our conversation.
+Outside the 606 with Simon Thanks to Simon for allowing me to share some of his tracks alongside our conversation.
 Thank you for listening to Harmonious World.
 Please rate, review and share: click on the link and subscribe to support the show.
 Don't forget the Quincy Jones quote that sums up why I do this: "Imagine what a harmonious world it would be if every single person, both young and old, shared a little of what he is good at doing."
 Support the show Thanks for listening to Harmonious World.
 You can support the show by becoming a subscriber .

 ‘Lee’.
 See it if you can